pythonanywhere/flask-tutorials/tutorial-2.md

     pip freeze > requirements.txt

-...in your bash console, then edit the requirements file to remove the junk line from the start.
+...in your bash console, then edit the requirements file to remove the junk line from the start, and save it.

 Next, commit the changes into git.
 We need to add all of the new migration files as well as our changes to the Flask app, so don't forget to `git add`: